jsmanrique/grimoirelab-user-guide/docs/install/pip.md

 $ sudo apt-get install build-essential
 ```

+In order to run GrimoireLab, you need to have Elasticsearch, Kibiter and MySQL running in your machine.
+For the
+sake of simplicity, we assume that they run in localhost with no authentication needed.

 **Hardware**: Resources requirements depend on the number of projects and their size:
 - Plan for a minimum of 100GB of storage, 2 CPUs, and 8 GB of RAM for analyzing a small/medium size project.